kubevirt/monitoring/docs/runbooks/UnsupportedHCOModification.md

 However, if a change is required and it is not supported by the HCO API, you can force HCO to set a change in an operator by using JSON Patch annotations.
 These changes are not reverted by HCO during its reconciliation process.

 <!--USstart-->
-See the [Kubevirt documentation](https://github.com/kubevirt/hyperconverged-cluster-operator/blob/main/docs/cluster-configuration.md#jsonpatch-annotations) for details.
+See the [KubeVirt documentation](https://github.com/kubevirt/hyperconverged-cluster-operator/blob/main/docs/cluster-configuration.md#jsonpatch-annotations) for details.
 <!--USend-->

 ## Impact